 Its aroma can relieve sleep-related stress

-A revise with sleep-deprived rats establish that the smell of coffee helped to augment proteins in the brain that have “healthful antioxidant properties known to guard nerve cells from stress-related damage”.
+Research done with sleep-deprived rats established that the smell of coffee helped to augment proteins in the brain that have “healthful antioxidant properties known to guard nerve cells from stress-related damage”.

 It could help to ward off cancer